JB395/Bits-to-Target-and-Difficulty/README.md

 ### generatetoaddress nblocks address (maxtries)

 Mine up to nblocks immediately to a specified address.
 Used with the regression test "regtest" private test blockchain.
-Here we generate 10 genesis blocks on regtest with 20,000 Test QTUM each, plus an initial block, and “listaddressgroupings” shows the result:
+Here we generate 10 genesis blocks on regtest with 20,000 Test QTUM each, plus an initial block, and `listaddressgroupings` shows the result:

 ```
 PS C:\Users\Test> docker exec myapp qcli generatetoaddress 10 "qNe5aDdubCGRaTp7vDYL4BASjzVH7c7Yc"